-While some praised Chairman Julius Genachowski for his "courage" and for taking an "objective look at the law and data,"53 the agency's blatant logical inconsistencies and ignorance of contemporaneous FCC research leads us to conclude that the more plausible interpretation is that the Commission's "unreasonable and untimely" determination was intended to serve as a factual predicate for much of the agency's expanded regulatory agenda.
-Judging by the pervasive and continued use of this theory to justify much of the current FCC's aggressive regulatory agenda, indeed it has.54 Given the massive legal and factual gymnastics the agency undertook to justify its actions, however, perhaps it is time for Congress to step in and clear up this mess once and for all.
+While some praised Chairman Genachowski for his "courage" and for taking an "objective look at the law and data," 50 the agency's blatant logical inconsistencies and ignorance of contemporaneous FCC research leads us to conclude that the more plausible Commission's interpretation is that the "unreasonable and untimely" determination was intended to serve as a factual predicate for much of the agency's expanded regulatory agenda.
+As the Sixth Report concludes, "[i]f the Commission finds that broadband is not being deployed in a reasonable and timely manner, it must take immediate action to accelerate deployment. ...
+We have already begun."51 Indeed, it has.